last updated: Feb 17, 2017

 Coil/Spring mattresses are the least favorable for allergy sufferers because of their innerspring system.
 Read the difference between spring mattresses versus memory foam mattresses article to learn more.

 The inner cavity of coil mattresses creates an incubator for dust mites where dust mite feces and dead skin cells accumulate.

-Pillow Tops or Quilted Tops attract dust mites as well.
-With light, loose padding, these soft tops provide an ideal environment for dust mites to thrive in.
+Pillow-tops or quilted tops attract dust mites as well.
+With light, loose padding, these soft fibrous tops provide an ideal environment for dust mites to thrive in.

 So what is the Best Mattress for Allergy Sufferers?

-Choosing the right mattress for your allergies, like an Essentia mattress, should help reduce your symptoms like sneezing, itchy eyes and stuffy nose.
+Choosing the right hypoallergenic mattress for your allergies, like an Essentia mattress, should help reduce your symptoms like sneezing, itchy eyes, and stuffy nose.

 The importance of getting a good night sleep affects your overall health.
 If you have bad allergies, there are also memory foam pillows that can help.
 These natural memory foam pillows sleep cool and help support the body by easing neck pain and back pain.
 Make you are getting a good night sleep by using the best mattresses and pillows for allergy sufferers like you.